zuti666/English/Harry Potter and the Sorcerer's Stone  CHAPTER SIXTEEN.md

 sent them.
 Harry's knees were trembling.
 What if they lost?

 "Harry -- move diagonally four squares to the right."Their first real shock came when their other knight was taken.
-The whitequeen smashed him to the floor and dragged him off the board, where helay quite still, facedown.
+The white queen smashed him to the floor and dragged him off the board, where he lay quite still, face down.

 "Had to let that happen," said Ron, looking shaken.
 "Leaves you free to

-take that bishop, Hermione, go on."Every time one of their men was lost, the white pieces showed no mercy.Soon there was a huddle of limp black players slumped along the wall.Twice, Ron only just noticed in time that Harry and Hermione were indanger.
-He himself darted around the board, taking almost as many whitepieces as they had lost black ones.
+take that bishop, Hermione, go on.

+"Every time one of their men was lost, the white pieces showed no mercy.
+Soon there was a huddle of limp black players slumped along the wall.
+Twice, Ron only just noticed in time that Harry and Hermione were in danger.
+He himself darted around the board, taking almost as many white pieces as they had lost black ones.

 "We're nearly there," he muttered suddenly.
 "Let me think let me think..."
 The white queen turned her blank face toward him.
 "Yes..." said Ron softly, "It's the only way...
 I've got to be taken."

 "NOF Harry and Hermione shouted.
 "That's chess!" snapped Ron.
 "You've got to make some sacrifices!
-I takeone step forward and she'll take me -- that leaves you free to checkmatethe king, Harry!"
+I take one step forward and she'll take me -- that leaves you free to check mate the king, Harry!"

 "But --"